fgm/beanstalk-munin-php/INSTALL.md

 * Composer (see https://getcomposer.org/download/ )
 * Munin 2.x
   * Ensure Munin itself is already operational by visiting `http://(site)/munin`
+  * Some users also report success with Munin 1.4.x, but this is not supported, since Munin 2 has been available since 2011.

 ## Deployment on Debian / Ubuntu